savaged/DateTimeInput/README.md

 # DateTimeInput
-basic solution to having a time input alongside a date input with WPF
+Very basic solution to having a time input alongside a date input with WPF